 About Cenote Calavera Tulum - The Temple of Doom

 - Cenote Calavera Opening Hours: This cenote is open 7 days a week from 9 AM until 5 PM.

 - Cenote Calavera Price (entrance fee): 250 pesos per person

 The Cenote Calavera, or Skull Cenote is a Cántaro, or jug style cenote.
 This means that the roof has broken away, revealing a narrow opening to a large underwater cavern.

 The truth is Cenote Calavera isn't the hidden gem it used to be.
 These days, it's one of the most popular cenotes in Tulum.
 With that said, it's still much less crowded than Gran Cenote, even though it is located closer to the Pueblo.

-The global attention has made this a big attraction, causing opportunistic Mexican entrpreneurs to create a brand new, flashy entrance.
-There’s also plenty of facilities including chairs and a bar/restaurant.
+The global attention has made this a big attraction, causing opportunistic Mexican entrepreneurs to create a brand new, flashy entrance.
+There are also plenty of facilities including chairs and a bar/restaurant.

 Locals market this Cenote as the Temple of Doom.
 When I asked where the name came from, the locals didn't really have an answer for me.
 However, it could be due to the human skull and Mayan pottery located deep in the cavern (only accessible by diving).

 Looking for the easiest and most convenient way to visit Cenote Calavera from Tulum?
 You're in luck.